profile-generators/avatar-parts/README.md

 *tags* is a comma-separated list of keywords that will be added as metadata to your parts

+The script will extract your layers and assign a **4 digit** number to each of your parts, add author and tags metadata inline, and place your part in the correct folder.
+If you used **4 digit** in a layer name, the corresponding part will be updated instead of being assigned a new number.

 Before making a pull request, run the python 3 script [gen_indexes.py](gen_indexes.py).

 `gen_indexes.py`